papillon561/Qwen3-on-Intel-NPU-Fedora-44/README.md

 <br>
 <br>

-<h1>Qwen3 in Docker on intel NPU as a Visual Studio Code local model - installation on Fedora 44</h1>
+<h1>Qwen3 in Docker on intel NPU as a local model for Visual Studio Code - installation on Fedora 44</h1>

 <h2>Qwen3 in Docker setup - For Intel Lunar Lake NPU</h2>